 Respect the bean?
 How about Respect the Drop!
 Water’s earned it.
 It’s a huge player in everything we consume and use.
 How much water did it take to make the device you are reading this blog on?
 10% of all water withdrawn in Canada is used in manufacturing.

 The amount of water we as humans use doesn’t stop when we put down an empty drinking glass.
 Drinking water is the easiest part of water consumption to see and understand but it’s only the tip of the iceberg (no pun intended) when it comes to our total usage.
 If you sit back and think, you can quickly develop a list of household applications that centre around water.
 However, most of the water that we use is embedded in the products and processes we use and participate in every day.

 Water usage is unavoidable.
 It’s the lynchpin for almost everything we consume on a daily basis.
-At LuminUltra we’re constantly striving to help our clients around the globe use water effeciently.
+Not only do we drink it, we bathe in it, eat it, wear it and drive it.
+At LuminUltra we’re constantly striving to help our clients around the globe use water efficiently.
 Our products and services exist to help people and the organizations they represent safeguard our water resources.